Quantum Geometric Confinement and Dynamical Transmission in Grushin Cylinder: Introduction, setting, main results

 understood as the completion of $C^\infty_c(M)$ (the space of smooth and compactly supported functions on $M$) with respect to the scalar product

 the `\emph{minimal free Hamiltonian}'

 is or is not essentially self-adjoint.

-In the latter case, since $H_\alpha$ is evidently a densely defined, symmetric, lower semi-bounded operator in $\cH_\alpha$ (symmetry in particular follows from Green's identity), it admits an infinity of self-adjoint extensions, each of which has a domain of self-adjointness qualified by suitable \emph{boundary conditions} at $\mathcal{Z}$.
-For a generic such extension $\widetilde{H}_\alpha$, Schr\"{o}dinger's unitary flow $e^{-\ii t \widetilde{H}}$ evolves the quantum particle's wave-function so as to reach the boundary $\mathcal{Z}$ in finite time, which is interpreted as a \emph{lack of confinement}.
-This is natural if one thinks of boundary conditions as describing a `physical interaction' of the boundary with the interior: the need for such an interaction, as a condition to make the Hamiltonian self-adjoint and hence to make the evolved wave function $e^{-\ii t \widetilde{H}}\psi_0$ belong to $L^2(M,\ud\mu_\alpha)$ for all times for initial $\psi_0$ in the domain of $\widetilde{H}$, is the opposite of `confinement in $M$ without confining boundaries'.
+In the latter case, since $H_\alpha$ is evidently a densely defined, symmetric, lower semi-bounded operator in $\cH_\alpha$ (symmetry in particular follows from Green's identity), it admits an infinity of self-adjoint extensions, each of which has a domain of self-adjointness characterised by suitable \emph{boundary conditions} at $\mathcal{Z}$.
+For a generic such extension $\widetilde{H}_\alpha$, Schr\"{o}dinger's unitary flow $e^{-\ii t \widetilde{H}}$ evolves the quantum particle's wave-function so as to reach the boundary $\mathcal{Z}$ in finite time.
+Generically, $\widetilde{H}_\alpha$ induces a \emph{transmission} (a transfer of mass, hence of $L^2$-norm) across $\mathcal{Z}$, or simply an evolution that, while preserving the left/right confinement, couples the particle with the side of the boundary the particle travels against.
+The boundary conditions of self-adjointness encode a physical interaction of the boundary with the interior.

-On the other hand, if $H_\alpha$ is already essentially self-adjoint on $C^\infty_c(M)$, then it is natural to argue that the dynamics generated by its closure $\overline{H_\alpha}$ exhibits quantum confinement within $M$.
-In fact, let us observe that
+On the other hand, if $H_\alpha$ is already essentially self-adjoint on $C^\infty_c(M)$, then it is natural to argue that the dynamics generated by its closure $\overline{H_\alpha}$ exhibits \emph{geometric quantum confinement} within $M$.
+In fact,

 and if we define $H_\alpha^{\pm}$ acting on $L^2(M^{\pm},\ud \mu_\alpha)$ in complete analogy to \eqref{Halpha} with domain $C^\infty_c(M^{\pm})$, then with respect to the decomposition \eqref{eq:decomp+-} one has